Published: 18 June 2019

 4. Dissemination, outputs and anticipated impact

 The purpose of this section is for the applicant to describe the planned outputs of the research, how these will be communicated and to whom, and how the research may lead to short and longer-term impacts.
 The NIHR understands that the impact of any research may take time to be realised and will likely involve other funders, institutions and sustained efforts in practice.
 The NIHR also recognises it may be difficult to provide definitive answers or guarantees on longer term impacts.
 However, applicants are invited to consider various aspects of pathways below and how the likelihood of impact can be maximised.
-This includes considering what outputs are produced, how these can be best connected to the healthcare environment, what efforts and investments are likely to be needed beyond the project, what barriers are likely to be encountered and what impacts the research is seeking to achieve.
+This includes considering what outputs are produced, how these can be best connected to the health and/or social care environment, what efforts and investments are likely to be needed beyond the project, what barriers are likely to be encountered and what impacts the research is seeking to achieve.
+Relevant questions you may want to consider include:

-Consider what investment or support may be needed at the end of this project to maximise impact.
+Consider what investment or support may be needed at the end of this project to maximise impact (e.g. from NIHR, other Government departments, charity or industry).
 Not all projects will require this but if so, plans should be linked to the responses in questions 2 and 3 above.

 Describe the difficulties which may be faced in generating impact from your research.
 These may be difficulties you will face yourself, or challenges faced by those in the implementing context (e.g., clinicians)